microsoft/GraphEngine/README.md

 ## Building for Linux

-Execute `tools/build.sh`.
+Install `g++`, `cmake` and `libssl-dev`, then execute `tools/build.sh`.
+When the build script is executed for the first time, it will download and unarchive the latest CoreCLR 2.0 SDK to `tools/dotnet`.
-When the build script is executed, a nuget package will be built at `bin/coreclr/GraphEngine.CoreCLR._version_.nupkg`. `bin/coreclr` will be registered as a local NuGet repository, and the local package cache for `GraphEngine.CoreCLR` will be cleared.
+A nuget package will be built at `bin/coreclr/GraphEngine.CoreCLR._version_.nupkg`. `bin/coreclr` will be registered as a local NuGet repository, and the local package cache for `GraphEngine.CoreCLR` will be cleared.
 So every time the package is built, you can use `dotnet restore` to update to the new package in your project.

+Note: the build script currently only supports `Ubuntu 16.04`.

 # License